More seniors are taking loans against their homes

 Representatives of the National Reverse Mortgage Lenders Association declined to comment for this report.

-Leslie Flynn, a senior vice chairman at the Houston-based totally corporation Reverse Mortgage Solutions, stated that servicers and creditors are struggling to fulfill strict timelines HUD set to deal with defaulting loans or hazard losing money.
+Leslie Flynn, a senior vice chairman at the Houston-based corporation Reverse Mortgage Solutions, stated that servicers and creditors are struggling to fulfill the strict timelines HUD set to deal with defaulting loans or hazard losing money.
 She said servicers don’t want to displace struggling senior citizens, but in many cases, debtors virtually don’t have sufficient assets to shop their homes.

 “You have human beings who have run out of cash, they can’t pay their taxes, and they may be looking forward to a miracle,” she said.